Yes, What?: Daphne

 Daphne is Bottomly's "sweet-heart" and occasional assistant to his plots to disrupt the lesson.
 She is quite taken by Bottomly although he is very embarrassed about it and tries to save face whenever she turns up around his friends.
 She is forbidden from entering the school-grounds by Dr Pym in an effort to prevent her distracting the class but this does little to prevent her appearances.
 It has been suggested that Alice Creed, who portrayed her, was the real-life fancy of Ralph Peterson (Bottomly) but in a 1961 radio interview, Peterson made no mention of this and added "[I] very stupidly have forgotten" who played her.

 Commercial releases

-Grace Gibson Productions commenced releasing the series in correct chronological order in December 2013, with Volumes 1 and 2 being released through their online retail store.
-Each volume contains 20 episodes in mp3 format on CD.
-They expect to follow with more double volumes every several months until the 300-odd extant episodes are fully released to the general public, assuming enough demand is there.
-As of January 2018, 14 volumes are available from Grace Gibson Radio.
-These contain the episodes as follows:
+Grace Gibson Productions commenced releasing the "broadcast episodes" series (episodes 209-520) in correct chronological order in December 2013, with Volumes 1 and 2 being released through their online retail store.
+Each Grace Gibson volume contains 20 episodes, available to purchase in various digital formats (MP3, USB or MP3 CD), except for Volume 16, which contains 12 episodes (plus bonus audio of the 1969 Cast Reunion).

+As of August 2024, 18 volumes are available for purchase from Grace Gibson Radio, comprising 16 volumes of all 312 broadcast episodes, together with 2 "Missing Episodes" volumes, comprising 40 of the surviving episodes from the "non-broadcast" range (episodes 1 to 208).

+The content of the Grace Gibson MP3 CD range is as follows: